evaera/vuepress-plugin-api-docs-generator/README.md

 ### DocEntryType

-An object which has all fields from DocEntry plus:
+An object which is a DocEntry and a FreeFormTypeObject.

-- `type`: FreeFormType

 ### DocEntryFunction
 An object which all fields from DocEntry and Function plus the following optional fields: